Backpacking tour of China

 - Optional activity: Chinese Acrobat Show, try Peking Roast Duck – Beijing’s signature dish,

-For travellers on the 16-day tour, you will leave on the 16th day to travel back to Hong Kong on the train.
+For travellers on the 16-day tour, you will leave on the 15th day to travel back to Hong Kong on the train.
+You will arrive in Hong Kong at 6pm on the 16th day.
 If you would prefer to stay in Beijing, please let us know.